JSH32/CodeX/README.md

 ## License

-All our content is released under the `Creative Commons Attribution 4.0 International License` (`CC BY 4.0`), which means you are free to share and adapt the material for any purpose as long as you give appropriate credit to the CodeX Foundation and indicate if changes were made.
+All our content is released under the `Public Domain Dedication` (`CC0 1.0`), which means you are free to share and adapt the material for any purpose as long as you give appropriate credit to the CodeX Foundation and indicate if changes were made.

 Happy learning!